 Year 6 SATs - lots of useful resources further down.

-From 8th May until 11th May Year 6 children will sit tests in:
+In May 2018 Year 6 children will sit tests in:

 These tests will be both set and marked externally, and the results will be used to measure your child's progress and the school's performance.
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.